jacobandreas/writing/_posts/2013-02-27-cam-and-granta.md

 of Grantchester.
 It's a popular route---Bertrand Russell paced it out religiously, Wittgenstein made the voyage by canoe; even today one always seems to cross paths with a familiar fellow or Nobel Laureate, shoes caked with mud, on the way to a cup of tea or a pint at the Green Man.
-In autumn the clotted cream is sweet and the trees are heavy with fruit.
+The Orchard's clotted cream is sweet and in autumn the trees are heavy with fruit.

 Immediately below the Silver Street crossing, even in frosty weather, the river carries a steady traffic of punts.
 Blanket-swaddled Chinese families listen in